 - About page

-- FAQ page (Click here to learn more about how to create a FAQ page and why it is important to have)
+- FAQ page – Click here to learn more about how to create an FAQ page and why it is important to have one in your store.

 This step is going to be important to win the trust of your visitors!

 Do you want your store to look like a child designed it, or do you want it to look like a professional put hours of work into it?

 If you want the second one, then follow me below.
 First off is deciding what theme you’re going to use for your store.

 I suggest reading my other article here.
 It contains the 10 best Shopify dropshipping themes in 2021 that will boost your sales!